spaceexpanse/metaverse/OVP/D3D9Client/README.txt

 * The Visual Studio project files should all be able to just run the Debug- Button.
-This however always starts with the "(Current state)" Scenario, so you might need to start at least once via orbiter_ng.exe to setup a fitting scenario to work with when debugging.
+This however always starts with the "(Current state)" Scenario, so you might need to start at least once via spacexpanse_ng.exe to setup a fitting scenario to work with when debugging.